 Aside from the business side of being aware of your progress, there’s also a psychological component to tracking your progress.
 Creating visible impact is one of the key drivers of human motivation.
 Here are a few subcategories you should take care of:

 Tracking progress.
-Tracking progress is the only way you can convincingly tell whether you or your team improved.
+Time tracking software is a good way to track whether your team is improving.
 Needless to say, this subcategory is vital for a successful design or any other team for that matter.

 Educating and learning to become better designers.
 One of the important aspects of creating impact is making sure to enable the team to do so.
 In turn, enabling not also involves creating a respective environment, but also fostering education among the team members.